Your photos: Siblings first moments together

 These are external links and will open in a new window

-A photo taken by the Duchess of Cambridge of baby Prince Louis being kissed by his older sister has brought back fond memories to many families of their own children's first pictures together.
+A photo taken by the Duchess of Cambridge of baby Prince Louis being kissed by his older sister Charlotte has brought back fond memories to many families of their own children's first pictures together.

 By UGC & Social news